JBdesign53/docker-compose-dev/README.md

 ## Initial Setup

+Install Docker for your operating system.

-After cloning the repository there are a few steps to setup and test the initial configuration.
+After cloning this repository there are a few steps to setup and test the initial configuration.

 Copy the contents from `/extra/hosts` and paste it at the end of your local `hosts` file and save.

-Your local hosts file location varies depending on your operating system:
+The location of your hosts file varies depending on your operating system:

 * Windows: C:\Windows\System32\drivers\etc\hosts
 * Mac/Linux: /etc/hosts